Facct22guide/Facct22guide.github.io/volunteers.md

 * Zoom host help for DC

-## FAQ
+## F.A.Q.

 **Q: What will volunteers be responsible for?**

 **A:** Volunteers are there to support the session chair and session presenters with technical and lightweight facilitation support.
 Volunteers should be comfortable with the conference hub, Zoom, Circle.so, our conference discussion boards, and Sli.do, our live Q&A and polling tool.
 The exact role will depend on the shift you choose and what the organisers need.

 **Q: How can I get trained to use the conference digital tools?**

 **A:** Please fill out [this survey](https://docs.google.com/forms/d/e/1FAIpQLSelZuzv9ifSTMxqxa2rbIYW_oGPSd1I79o9J3raIppzR2RN2A/viewform) ASAP to find time for a tech rehearsal facilitated by our events team.

 **Q: Who should I contact if I need support during the conference?**

 **A:** This depends on the type of support.
 We have a large team that includes an events team, Chairs depending on the type of session, and more.

-For technical issues during the conference (trouble connecting, etc.), please seek support via the [Support chat box on the conference portal](https://2021.facctconference.org/).
+- For technical issues during the conference (trouble connecting, etc.), please seek support via the [Support chat box on the conference portal](https://2021.facctconference.org/).

-If you have other questions and don’t know who to contact, write to the [Volunteers Slack channel here](https://fatconference.slack.com/archives/C01P3SNRA12).
+- If you have other questions and don’t know who to contact, write to the [Volunteers Slack channel here](https://fatconference.slack.com/archives/C01P3SNRA12).

 **Q: What does a Circle.so volunteer do?**

 **A:** A Circle volunteer should hang out in the Circle Conference and Social Spaces and engage with other attendees by: 1) asking questions, 2) responding to messages, and 3) starting conversations to encourage members to get to know each other.
 Without a physical space for the conference, we need to be more intentional in order to build the network during the event.

 On Circle.so, Circle staff recommends: